 Even when a conversation is particularly tense, remember to thank the other party for his or her time – genuinely.
 Ideally, all parties will leave with a positive outcome, satisfied that they have represented the business and their professional image to the best of their ability, but it’s not always possible.
 If that’s the case, you’ll have to be prepared to go back to work on cordial terms.

 The additional benefit of leaving the conversation with a positive note is that if you don’t get what you’re asking for, you’re leaving the door open to raise the point again further down the track.
 Your manager might even return to you in a few weeks or a few months having considered your point more thoroughly.

 For more career advice, visit the Michael Page Career Advice hub.

-Handling a difficult conversation can be challenging, but losing your cool or freezing up could tarnish your reputation or negatively impact your workplace relationships.
+Summary: Handling a difficult conversation can be challenging, but losing your cool or freezing up could tarnish your reputation or negatively impact your workplace relationships.
 However, by respecting all parties, speaking clearly and trying to not become emotional, you should be able to respond appropriately and conduct the conversation in an amicable manner.